-RenaissanceRe is a global provider of reinsurance and insurance that specializes in matching desirable risk with efficient capital.
-We provide property, casualty and specialty reinsurance and certain insurance solutions to customers, principally through intermediaries.
-Established in 1993, we have offices in Bermuda, Australia, Canada, Ireland, Singapore, Switzerland, the U.K. and the U.S. We are one of the world's leading providers of property, casualty and specialty reinsurance solutions.
+RenaissanceRe is a global provider of reinsurance and insurance.
+We provide property, casualty and specialty reinsurance, and certain insurance solutions to customers, principally through intermediaries.
+Established in 1993, we have offices in Bermuda, Australia, Canada, Ireland, Singapore, Switzerland, the U.K., and the U.S.